CrossRealms/Splunk-Cyences-App-for-Splunk/docs/user_guide/intelligence_dashboard.md

 The Lansweeper dashboard also provides information about whether the IT asset is sending useful security logs based on the type of asset.
 For example, Windows assets should send Sysmon, WinEventLog:Security, and WinEventLog:System for improved security on those assets.

 ## Vulnerability

+--> <TODO-Ahad> - Let's find another place to put this section, as Vulnerabilities does not fit with intelligence anymore.

 Supported Vendor Products: Qualys, Tenable IO, Nessus, CrowdStrike Spotlight